-Striker Miedema signs new Arsenal deal
+Striker Miedema signs new Arsenal contract

-Vivianne Miedema: Arsenal's record goalscorer signs new deal
+Vivianne Miedema: Arsenal's record goalscorer signs new contract

 Last updated on .From the section Women's Football

-Arsenal striker Vivianne Miedema has signed a new deal with the Women's Super League club.
+Arsenal striker Vivianne Miedema has signed a new contract with the Women's Super League club.

 The 25-year-old Netherlands forward has scored 117 goals in 144 games since arriving from Bayern Munich in 2017.